-Veterans who already have a VA mortgage can refinance up to 100% of their home's value with an IRRRL, typically at a lower interest rate.
+Veterans who already have a VA mortgage can refinance up to the balance owed plus allowable expenses with an IRRRL, typically at a lower interest rate.
 These loans come with very low fees that can be wrapped into the loan.
-And the VA requires no extensive credit checks or property appraisals, although individual lenders may have stricter requirements.
+And the VA requires no extensive credit checks or property appraisals.
 An IRRRL loan is limited to refinancing first mortgages only.
 If you have a second loan on your house, you will need to discuss your options with a mortgage professional.

 Intended for homeowners who currently have a VA loan along with some equity and/or a second mortgage, a VA cash-out refinance will generally let you borrow enough to pay off your existing mortgage and take some cash out as well.
-VA rules allow cash-out loans up to 100% of a home's value; however, lenders' rules may vary.
+VA rules allow cash-out loans up to 90% of a home's value and up to 100% to pay off interim construction.
 The fees on VA cash-out loans are also higher than the fees on IRRRLs.

 Conventional to VA conversions

 If you currently have a conventional mortgage, you might be able to refinance into a VA loan with all of the advantages that can bring.
 As with standard VA loans, VA refinances are available to active-duty military, veterans, reservists and National Guard members, along with the spouses of military members who have died on active duty or from a service-connected disability.
 The fees on VA conversion loans are generally the same as fees on cash-outs, and the chief advantage is the same: You can typically borrow up to 90% of your home's value with no mortgage insurance fees required.